Portland School, Worksop

-For schools of similar names, see Portland School.

-Portland School was a specialist Science College situated in Worksop, United Kingdom.
+Portland School was a specialist science college situated in Worksop, United Kingdom.

 The headteacher upon closing was Elaine Hamilton.
 The original school buildings were situated on Sparken Hill Worksop, and were built for when the school opened in 1956.
 The current school building, which is situated on Netherton road, was built in 2007.
 Portland School was in special measures, as it had an inadequate report from OFSTED after an inspection in March 2010, before its closure.